Granville Gee Bee R-6: 1934 Bendix Race

-While enroute to the Bendix Race at Des Moines, Iowa Lee Gehlbach had the cowling come loose and it pulled into the prop.
+While en route to the Bendix Race at Des Moines, Iowa Lee Gehlbach had the cowling come loose and it pulled into the prop.
 He continued without the cowling and a new modified one was dispatched but the replacement suffered the same fate during the race and he was forced to drop out.

 1934 MacRobertson Air Race

 After having their entry delayed because the British authorities had trouble accepting the limited amount of testing the R-6H had undergone was adequate for a commercial aircraft, and enduring insults in the British press (who dubbed it the "HeeBee GeeBee"), Jacqueline Cochran and Wesley Smith made it as far as Bucharest, Romania, the end of their first leg in the bright green and orange Q.E.D., when a malfunctioning flap and a damaged stabilizer delayed them until they were forced to drop out.

 1935 Bendix Race

 Royal Leonard was forced down with an engine failure and had to land in Wichita, Kansas, shortly after the Gee Bee R-1/R-2 Hybrid Intestinal Fortitude disintegrated in flight, killing its pilot.